vincentramirez/tfe_workspace_creator/README.md

 `cd tfe_workspace_creator`
 `cp terraform.tfvars.example terraform.tfvars`
 `vi terraform.tfvars`
 Enter your info *Be very carful with this file, do not check it into a public repo as you would expose your cloud keys*
+`terraform init`
+`terraform plan` check for any errors
+`terraform apply